 - Between 09:00~09:30 AM

-- Specific pick-up time will be informed before the tour.
+- The specific pick-up time will be informed a day before the tour date after 6 pm.

-- Please wait for us 5mins before the meeting time, in the hotel lobby area.
+- Please wait for our guide 5mins before the meeting time, outside of the main gate of your hotel.

 Pick up Location